-request URI or, if a URI ends with a slash, request URI with an index file name configured by the fastcgi_index directive appended to it.
-This variable can be used to set the SCRIPT_FILENAME and PATH_TRANSLATED parameters that determine the script name in PHP.
-For example, for the /info/request with the following directives the SCRIPT FILENAME parameter will be equal to /home/www/scripts/php/info/index.php.
+Request URI or, if a URI ends with a slash, request URI with an index file name configured by the fastcgi_index directive appended to it.
+This variable can be used to set the SCRIPT_FILENAME and PATH_TRANSLATED parameters that are used, in particular, to determine the script name in PHP.
+For example, for the /info/ request with the following directives the SCRIPT FILENAME parameter will be equal to /home/www/scripts/php/info/index.php.